This content is currently in BETA / testing mode. If you have any issues, please contact firstname.lastname@example.org

 If you have an interest in pro bono and are looking to augment your existing legal knowledge with practical legal experience, JusticeNet offers opportunities to participate in the coordination of pro bono legal services in South Australia.
 JusticeNet looks for volunteers with a keen interest in social justice, good interpersonal skills, effective organisational skills and a strong academic record and/or demonstrated legal experience.

 As a volunteer you can expect to handle enquiries from the public, review applications for pro bono assistance across the spectrum of civil law, research legal issues, draft advice and undertake fundamental legal administrative and file management tasks.
-You will gain experience working in a legal practice environment and gain an insight into the barriers facing vulnerable and disadvantaged members the community.
-All of this is done as part of small but supportive team.
+You will gain experience working in a legal practice environment and gain an insight into the barriers facing vulnerable and disadvantaged members of the community.
+All of this is done as part of a small but supportive team.

 You will have the opportunity to exercise your own judgement as certain matters arise.
 Your volunteer experience will put your legal skills to the test and teach you to back your judgment.
 Working with JusticeNet gives you a great insight into what to expect working in the community legal sector.